Mantra #5: I Trust Myself to Make the Best Decision

 Let it remind you that this moment is not forever.
 Everything changes.
 Everything passes.
 No season lasts forever.
 And as life shifts around you, this mantra will help you breathe a little easier and trust a little deeper.
 It will remind you that you’re going to be okay.
 You always have been.
 You always will be.
 You are far more resilient than you know.

-Mantra #1: What’s Important Now?
+The Mantra Series Mantra #1: What’s Important Now

 A mantra is a small phrase with surprising power — one that helps you stay present and focused.
 It offers clarity when life feels confusing, perspective when things get stressful, and a reminder that you are more resilient than you realize.
 Whatever happens, you will be okay.